Cut half a pound of salt pork into dice and place two-thirds of it in

 place another layer of sliced fish mixed with a few pieces of raw

 pork, and slices of raw onion, salt and pepper; over this a layer

 of sliced raw potatoes.
-Repeat these layers until the pot is about
+Repeat these layers until the pot i

 two-thirds full, when the mixture should be covered with warm water,